MuhammedKalkan/Portal/README.md

 # Terrain Generator And Server (TGS)
 TGS is a software that produces terrain data to be served primarily for [CesiumJS](cesiumjs.org) library.

 TGS is written in Javascript just like Cesium itself.
-Cross platform and easy to install and planned to be free of Blog about the project [HERE](http://blog.terrainserver.com/).
+Cross platform and easy to install and planned to be free of use.

+Blog about the project [HERE](http://blog.terrainserver.com/).

 You can preview live demo [HERE](http://www.terrainserver.com/)